OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

     };

-    // Array toohold logged in users and hello current logged in user (owner). var users = [];
+    // Array to hold logged in users and the current logged in user (owner). var users = [];
     var owner = null;